-If you would like to make a request, please complete this form [268kb], and return to the address on the form.
+If you would like to make a request, please complete the form below.
 To help Middlesbrough Council find and retrieve your information, please provide as much detail as possible about the information you would like to access.
 The more specific you can be about the information you want to access, the quicker Middlesbrough Council will be able to provide information to you e.g. if you tell us you would only like one particular document from your case file, it will be much quicker to provide that than your entire case file.

 Please note requests will not be progressed by Middlesbrough Council until fee, ID and confirmation of the details being requested have been received.

 Tell us if your information is inaccurate or incorrect

 If you believe that any of the details which Middlesbrough Council hold about you are inaccurate or incorrect, please let the Information Governance Team know as soon as possible.
 Contact details are shown below.

 Tel: 01642 729816

 Information Governance Team

 PO BOX 503

 Find out how your information is used (Privacy Notices)

 Privacy Notices are sometimes referred to as Fair Processing Statements.
 They are an explanation of how Middlesbrough Council Services use the personal data you provide, who they share it with and for what reasons.
 Privacy Notices are especially useful where the use of your data may not be obvious to you and they are normally included at the bottom of application or consent forms.
 Click the links on the right and at the bottom of this page and to see how some of the main Council services use the personal data they collect.